-If you’re going to the Grand Canyon South Rim, and driving up from the south, a great place to stop at is on Route 66, Williams, Arizona.
+If you’re going to the Grand Canyon South Rim, and driving up from the south, or driving from Las Vegas like I did, a great place to stop at is on Route 66, Williams, Arizona.
 The small town of Williams is only 1 hour away, and also has some of the most affordable places to stay at if you are visiting the Grand Canyon.
 There are plenty of hotels, shops, and restaurants right in town.

 Williams, Arizona & Historic Route 66